yadayada/acd_cli/README.rst

 ========

 **acd\_cli** aims to provide a command line interface to Amazon Cloud Drive written in Python 3.
-It is currently in alpha stage.
+It is currently in beta stage.

 Features
 --------